Updated 17th September 2021.

 There are still three colour codes for different types of COVID-19 restrictions across the country, (red, yellow and green).
 See this handy map for current updates on colour codes, lockdowns, curfews local restrictions.
 Source.

-This map was made by the non-profit organisation, MapIt.KH run by both local and foreign Cambodian residents.
+This map was made by the non-profit organisation, MapIt.KH, which is run by both local and foreign Cambodian residents.
 Here is an explainer video on how to use the map to stay informed about the latest COVID-19 restrictions across Cambodia…

 You can read more about the map on their website here.
 (Please note we cannot verify the accuracy of the map nor be responsible for any errors.)

 Curfews are still in place in the remaining ‘red zones’ across the country.

 Due to the COVID-19 crisis in Cambodia, many hotels and hostels have unfortunately closed down.
 However, some remain open and we recommend booking directly and checking any local restrictions or requirements with the hotel.
 Many hotels will check your temperature on arrival and ask you to fill out a health declaration form.

 Since the restrictions were lifted on 22nd May, restaurants, cafés and markets have been allowed to open as long as they follow the following health measures:

 - Scanning of the “Stop COVID” QR code before entering a building.